juliomateoslangerak/omero-metrics/README.md

 OMERO.metrics with Docker
 =======================

 A webapp to follow microscope performance over time.
+The web app has itegrated microscope metrics python library to preform analysis on images and store the data as a yaml file on Omero Server.

 Installation
 ============